-This plan, HealthSun HealthAdvantage Plan (HMO), is offered by HealthSun Health Plans (When this Evidence of Coverage says "we," "us," or "our," it means HealthSun Health Plans.
-When it says "plan" or "our plan," it means HealthSun HealthAdvantage Plan (HMO).)
+This plan, HealthSun HealthAdvantage Plus (HMO), is offered by HealthSun Health Plans.
+(When this Evidence of Coverage says "we," "us," or "our," it means HealthSun Health Plans.
+When it says "plan" or "our plan," it means HealthSun HealthAdvantage Plus (HMO).)

 This document is available for free in Spanish.
 Este documento está disponible en español.
 ATENCIÓN: Si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-877-336-2069 (TTY: 1-877-206-0500).
+This information is available in different formats, including Braille and large print.
+Please call our Member Services Department at the number listed above if you need plan information in another format.